 (e) An employee who considers his or her position improperly allocated may submit a request for allocation to a different classification in writing to his or her immediate supervisor.
 The immediate supervisor and the department director shall review, and revise if necessary, the employee's position description to assure that the duties and responsibilities of the position are accurately recorded.
 The department director shall submit the position description to the Human Resources and Risk Management Director for review.
-The Human Resources and Risk Management Director for proper allocation.
+The Human Resources and Risk Management Director for review.
+The Human Resources and Risk Management Director shall review the position description for proper allocation.
 Final allocations are subject to budget constraints as determined by the City Manager.
 This process shall be the sole and exclusive remedy for disputes regarding the allocation of a position or a group of positions.
 (Res.
 No. 2370, 2006; 2422(c), 2007)